Oven-On-Wheels: What Temp is Too Hot for Horses to Be Hauled?

 It is possible to add the electrolytes directly to the horse’s feed, but Dr. Tracey does not recommend adding it to their water.
 Sometimes the ‘off-flavor’ can prevent a horse from wanting to drink.
 If the horse has two water buckets in their stall, you might try adding the electrolytes to just one of the buckets leaving the other one plain.

 Once you are on the road, it is important to keep a careful eye on your horse.
-Dr. Tracey described the signs of heat distress as, “excessive sweating, flared nostrils, and increased respiratory rate.”
+According to Dr. Tracey, some of the most common signs of heat distress in horses are:

 She explained that as the heat stress worsens, the horse would stop sweating and become depressed.
 Their gums will appear tacky (not moist) and turn a brighter shade of pink than normal.
 After being pinched, a dehydrated horse’s skin will not spring back.
 Finally, they likely will not want to drink water once they reach this point of distress.